Laravel is a free, open-source PHP framework for “web artisans”.

-If you need the features that only native apps can deliver then look into hiring mobile developers, an app agency, or building your own team.
+If you need the features that only native apps can deliver then look into hiring mobile developers, an mobile app development agency, or building your own team.
 If not, then consider the repackage methods we’re going to look at next.
 Let’s move on to the repackage methods, which are more efficient for most cases.

 Repackage Your Laravel Web App to Mobile Apps

-A wrapper app is essentially like a dedicated browser for your existing app that can be installed on the user’s phone and published on the App Stores.
+A wrapper app is essentially a dedicated browser for your existing app that can be installed on the user’s phone and published on the App Stores.

 It is your existing app, deployed as a mobile app.

 You will save tens of thousands of dollars, and you can get apps ready to launch in days rather than months because there is nothing to rebuild or recreate.